Skip to content

 Team view

 The goal is not autonomous selling.
-The goal is a calmer first-response lane: clearer inquiry routing, faster meeting follow-up, and cleaner pipeline records inside the systems the team already uses.
+The goal is a calmer sales document desk: clearer inquiry routing, export RFQ response packets, faster proposal and follow-up drafting, and cleaner pipeline records inside the systems the team already uses.

 • One bounded lane before expansion